pelias/fuzzy-tester/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/pelias/fuzzy-tester.svg)](https://greenkeeper.io/)

-This is the Pelias fuzzy tester library, used for running our [acceptance-tests](https://github.com/pelias/acceptance-tests) and [fuzzy-tests](https://github.com/pelias/fuzzy-tests).
+This is the Pelias fuzzy tester library, used for testing the [Pelias Geocoder](https://github.com/pelias/pelias) by running our
+[acceptance-tests](https://github.com/pelias/acceptance-tests) and
+[fuzzy-tests](https://github.com/pelias/fuzzy-tests).

+Unlike a traditional unit test suite, testing a geocoder requires a bit of flexibility for many reasons:
+- data can change
+- minor differences in expected output should be handled
+- it may not be feasible to fix certain errors at a certain time.
+- The number of test cases is extremely large

-What are fuzzy tests?
-See the original [problem statement](https://github.com/pelias/acceptance-tests/issues/109) that lead to the creation of this library.
+For more info on the challenges,see the original [problem statement](https://github.com/pelias/acceptance-tests/issues/109) that lead to the creation of this library.

-Most importantly, fuzzy tests deliver more than just a single bit of pass or fail for each test: they specify a total number of points (a score) for the test, and return how many points out of the maximum were achieved.
-The weighting of individual parts of the test can be adjusted.

-**Note:** fuzzy-tester requires NPM version 2 or greater.
-The NPM team [recommends](http://blog.npmjs.org/post/85484771375/how-to-install-npm) you update NPM using NPM itself with `sudo npm install -g npm`.
 ## Example Usage

 ```